Have you wondered what happens to plastic waste?

 Firstly, so that we can reduce plastic pollution.
 A research done in 2018 suggested that 359 million tons of plastics were produced that year alone.
 Nearly one-third of it went to single-use packaging.
 Fewer than 10% was recycled.

 The remaining went to landfills to be incinerated—adding to emissions and increasing air pollution.
 Some are left uncollected.
-Almost 8 million tons makes its way to the ocean via waterways.
+Almost 8 million tons make their way to the ocean via waterways.

 Secondly, we depend less on non-renewable materials.
 Virgin materials often come from precious unrenewable sources.
-It is unsustainable to use such valuable resources, only to use it once and left forgotten.
+It is unsustainable to use such valuable resources, only to use them once and left forgotten.

 Thirdly, we certainly don’t want more plastics than fish in the sea by 2050.
 A report by Project MainStream shows us that Plastic has increased 20-fold in the past 50 years worldwide.
 It is foreseen to double again in the next 20 years.

-By 2050, we’ll be creating more than three times as much plastics than 2014.
+By 2050, we’ll be creating more than three times as much plastics as in 2014.

 While all these realities are true, there are also excellent recycling efforts around the world.

 Recycling helps to conserve precious resources.
 It diverts plastics from landfills or unintended destinations such as our ocean.

 Many countries have joined in the fight towards recycling to preserve our environment.

 They have built a culture around it so that brand owners, stakeholders, manufacturers, food producers, and even end-users are aware and involved in its process.
 They realize the importance of their role in closing the loop on the circular economy.